TheeDigital > Blog > 24 Top Web Design Trends 2024 and 2025

 Examples of Grids in Use: Shrine from Google’s Material Studies

-When you think about web design trends for 2024, think of custom illustrations, animated cursors, and blending photos with graphical elements.
+When you think about web design trends for 2024 and 2025, think of custom illustrations, animated cursors, and blending photos with graphical elements.
 All of these and more will help to keep your site fresh in 2024.
 Updating your website’s design can positively impact your brand and revenue.
 If you want a modern and user-friendly website, contact our team today.
 Call 919-635-5575 or schedule a consultation today!

 Tags: Our FavoritesWeb Design